 HOW TO BEGIN A LAWSUIT IN NORTH MACEDONIA

-According to the legislation, each lawsuit must have a precise claim addressing the primary problem and the subsidiary claims, as well as facts on which the plaintiff founded the claim, proof supporting the facts, and other North Macedonia Process Service data that each file must include.
+According to the legislation, each lawsuit must have a precise claim addressing the primary problem and the subsidiary claims, facts on which the plaintiff founded the claim, proof supporting the facts, and other North Macedonia Process Service data that each file must include.

 Legal remedies in Macedonia are divided into two categories: regular and extraordinary.

 A civil case may be handled in a first instance court that lacks local jurisdiction if the legislation does not define the court’s exclusive jurisdiction, as long as the court has jurisdiction over the kind of claim at issue.
-A stipulation excluding one court’s jurisdiction over a particular case cannot be enforced because of this.
-In addition, exclusive jurisdiction provisions are deemed invalid if the plaintiff commences a proceeding for the judgement in question.
+A stipulation excluding one court’s jurisdiction over a particular case cannot be enforced.
+In addition, exclusive jurisdiction provisions are deemed invalid if the plaintiff commences a proceeding for the judgment in question.

 This begins the process of civil action by filing a lawsuit (statement of claim).
 The court will serve the lawsuit on the defendant after verifying that the lawsuit is properly formatted and follows the law (as decided by an earlier inspection).